 And scarce suspected, animate the whole.

-The early nineteenth century seems to have produced a quantity of recipes written in rhyme, or what seemed to have passed for rhyme in those days.
-There was one recipe for roast stuffed swan which reads, in part, "…an onion, will heighten the flavor in gourmand's opinion."
+The early nineteenth century seems to have produced a number of recipes written in rhyme, or what seemed to have passed for a rhyme in those days.
+There was one recipe for roast stuffed swan which reads, in part, “…an onion, will heighten the flavor in gourmand’s opinion.”

 All cooks agree with this opinion-